 Every business needs a website and a logo.
-Your logo is the face of your brand and the first thing customers see when they come to your website.
-You want a logo that's eye-catching, engaging and quickly tells the customer what your brand is all about.
+Your logo is your brand's face and the first thing customers see when they come to your website.
+You want a logo that's eye-catching, engaging, and quickly tells the customer what your brand is all about.

 Most new businesses are on a tight budget and don't have a lot of money to pay a graphic designer for logo design.
-Probably the cheapest place to go for a logo would be Fiverr.
+Probably the cheapest place to go for a logo is Fiverr.
 There are many logo providers there that will create a logo for $5-$250.
 The fee varies based on the designer experience and how fast you need it.
 Look around, read the feedback, and see if the designer creates logos with the appearance you want to convey.

 Fiverr connects you with freelance graphic designers to design your logo.
-In addition, Fiverr has services beyond graphic design.
+Also, Fiverr has services beyond graphic design.
 They offer everything from web design to copywriting and more.
 You can find just about any freelance service for your business on Fiverr.

-As soon as I had the income for a professionally designed logo I hired a Fiverr graphic designer.
+As soon as I had the income for a professionally designed logo, I hired a Fiverr graphic designer.
 He provided all the digital files and formats I needed.
 The transaction was very smooth, inexpensive and I'm so pleased with my logo.

 How to Start an Online Business